eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 <cycle-start id="4" type="scavenge" contextid="0" timestamp="2020-10-18T13:27:09.603" intervalms="1913.959" />
 ```

-Logged GC events are labeled with `timestamp`,`id`, and `contextid` attributes.
-The `id` attribute increases incrementally with each GC event.
-All elements recording GC increments and operations that are associated with a particular cycle have a `contextid` value that matches the `id` value of the cycle.
-The `<cycle-start>` element of this example cycle has a `id="4"`, so all subsequent elements that have a `contextid="4"`, such as the `<gc-start>` increment element and the `<gc-op>` operation element in the following log excerpts, are associated with this particular example cycle.
+Most elements are labeled with an `id` attribute that increases in value incrementally, a`timestamp` attribute, and a `contextid` attribute.
+All elements that record GC increments and operations that are associated with a particular cycle have a `contextid` value that matches the `id` value of the cycle.
+The `<cycle-start>` element of this example cycle has a `id="4"`, so all subsequent elements that have a `contextid="4"`, such as the `<gc-start>` increment element and the `<gc-op>` operation element, are associated with this particular example cycle.

 The `<gc-start>` element records the first GC increment.
 In this section, you can find information about the amount of memory available (`<mem-info>`) and where it is located in the heap.